 Jamie Cripps, who is a key West Coast Eagles forward, joined us in July 2019 as our latest Sports Ambassador.

 Since then Jamie has spearheaded our first successful crowdfunding campaign Help Crippa Kick Diabetes Research Goals raising more than $60,000 for our 2021 research program.
 One significant research grant was named in his honour in 2020.

 Jamie told us “I haven't let diabetes stop me from playing AFL or doing anything else I dreamt about.
 But diabetes can be difficult to manage even with new technologies – I think about it every day.
 We can’t give up on finding a cure”.

-Cripps was diagnosed with the autoimmune condition – of which the root cause remains unknown – a week before the AFL’s national draft in 2010 at the age of 18.
-He manages his diabetes with daily insulin injections and careful monitoring of his blood glucose levels.
+Jamie was diagnosed with type 1 diabetes a week before the AFL national draft in 2010 at the age of 18.
+He had to learn how to manages his diabetes with daily insulin injections and careful monitoring of his blood glucose levels.

 “I’m hopeful that by taking on this role with Diabetes Research WA, I can highlight the need for more research into all forms of diabetes.”

 Like to see the different ways and events where you can help us?
 Take a look at Everyday Hero It's easier than you think.
-Grab your tribe and help us find the solutions!
+Grab your tribe and help us do our research!

 These guys are amazing.
 And they have pushed themselves to the limit.....we're so proud.
 Our support squad keeps growing.
 From all of us at DRWA thank you!